Skip to Main Content

 Lastly, to find your saved passwords in Microsoft Edge, first click the three dots on the far-right hand side of the page.
 From there, choose the settings option.
 Clicking this will open a user profile.
 You can select the option passwords to view saved login information.
 Similarly to the other browsers, you can search for a particular login here along the top of the page.
 To remove a specific login, click on the three horizontal dots and select “delete” from the drop-down menu.

-When you log into your account, there will be a small button that says edit over your name and institution information.
-If you click this button, it will open a new screen where you can change your account email and password.
+When you log into your account, select the option User Profile under the Edit Profiles tab on the left-hand side of the screen.
+Selecting this option opens a new screen where you can change your account email and password.
 If you make any changes to this page, be sure to hit save at the bottom of the page before exiting.

-You can change the email lending requests are sent to in your Library Lending Profile.
+You can change the email lending requests are sent to in your Library Profile.
 There is an option in the profile called “Library ILL Email”.
 You can key in the desired email there, and then click submit at the bottom of the page.
 Once you have updated the email, all requests that are placed to your library will be sent to that address.
 Many libraries choose to use a shared email for lending so multiple people can access the requests.

 In the summer of 2020, categories were added to the search screen.
 SEAL acts as both a regional discovery tool (similar to Worldcat) and the catalog for inter-library loan.
 This drop-down menu allows you to choose the way you want to interact with the catalog.
 If you would like to search all libraries in SEAL – including those that do not participate in inter-library loan -- you can select “all” from the menu.
 The other options allow you to search all lenders, or particular library types such as academic, public, and school.
 The default search is set to “All Lenders”.